 - Seek urgent medical advice from a doctor or nearest hospital.

 Post-exposure rabies vaccinations and other treatments may be necessary if you have been bitten or scratched by a bat.
 No person who has received post-exposure prophylaxis (vaccinations) has developed clinical disease.

 Rabies vaccination is presumed to provide cross-protection against ABLV infections in humans and animals.

-There is no treatment for animals.
+There is no treatment for clinically ill animals.
 Death is inevitable once clinical signs appear.